rhinobase/raftyui/apps/docs/app/(docs)/docs/components/alert-dialog/page.md

 ---
 title: Alert Dialog
+nextjs:
+  metadata:
-pageTitle: Alert Dialog - Rafty UI
+    title: Alert Dialog
     description: It is a modal dialog that interrupts the user with important content and expects a response.
 ---

 It is a modal dialog that interrupts the user with important content and expects a response.